Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Vulnerability of MLsgAPPs

 \subsubsection{Evaluation metrics}

-Moreover, the impact of adversarial attacks on MLpsAPPs is quantified by certain ML-related evaluation metrics.
-The accuracy is one of the most used metrics to show the performance degradation after adversarial attacks \cite{tian2022aacnnpqr}\cite{liu2021gandiam}\cite{li2021conaml}\cite{sayghe2020adlpsse}\cite{Kammal2021ppaclsevent}\cite{niazazari2020attgec}\cite{wang2021blackboxnilm}\cite{sayghe2020aepsse}\cite{chen2022fistml}.
-Considering the data imbalance, for example, if the malicious data is less than the normal data, then the confusion matrix is used to fairly quantify the impact of adversarial attacks \cite{sayghe2020adlpsse}\cite{tian2021seaann}.
-The detection recall can be used alone to evaluate the percentage of the detected adversarial examples considering the stealthy requirement \cite{li2020dletd}\cite{li2020searchfromfree}\cite{li2021adnn}\cite{guihai2021amlfdia}.
-Some new metrics such as the adversarial accuracy defined in \cite{venke2021verifynn} is used to compute the ratio of the correctly classified data points, for which no input adversarial perturbation can change the classification within a certain threshold.
+On the other hand, the impact of the adversarial attack on MLpsAPP is quantified by certain ML-related evaluation metrics.
+The accuracy is one of the widely used metrics to show the performance degradation under the adversarial attacks \cite{tian2022aacnnpqr,liu2021gandiam,li2021conaml,sayghe2020adlpsse,Kammal2021ppaclsevent,niazazari2020attgec,wang2021blackboxnilm,sayghe2020adlpsse,chen2022fistml}.
+Considering the data imbalance, for example, if the malicious data is less than the normal data, then the confusion matrix is used to fairly quantify the impact of adversarial attacks \cite{sayghe2020adlpsse,tian2021seaann}.
+In \cite{li2020dletd, li2020searchfromfree, li2021adnn, guihai2021amlfdia}, the detection recall is used alone to represent the percentage of detected adversarial examples considering the stealthy requirement.
+Some new metrics such as the adversarial accuracy defined in \cite{venke2021verifynn} are used to compute the ratio of the correctly classified data points, for which no input adversarial perturbation can change the classification within a certain threshold.